aagit/ripgrep-edit/README.md

 ## GBNF Grammar Support

-ripgrep-edit leverages [GBNF](https://github.com/ggml-org/llama.cpp/blob/master/grammars/README.md) to constrain LLM outputs when used with llama.cpp as backend.
-With the `--gbnf` option, a `*.gbnf` file with the grammar is created in the same directory as the temporary rg-edit buffer.
-The `rg-edit.el` plugin automatically detects it and injects its contents into the JSON request as the `grammar` field if the gptel backend is defined with the `gbnf` capability.
+ripgrep-edit integrates with [GBNF](https://github.com/ggml-org/llama.cpp/blob/master/grammars/README.md) to constrain LLM outputs when using llama.cpp as the backend.
+When the `--gbnf` flag is used, a `*.gbnf` grammar file is generated in the same directory as the temporary rg-edit buffer.
+The `rg-edit.el` plugin automatically detects this file and injects its contents into the JSON request as the `grammar` field when the gptel backend supports the `gbnf` capability.

 ```
 (setq-default